Horton Fan Clutch – Troubleshooting

 - Fan clutches that have been installed and used beyond their load capacity.
 Manufacturers set the specs for engine cooling fans to meet the engine’s cooling requirements.

 - The improper conditioning of a new fan clutch.
-A new fan clutch friction disc lining is somewhat like a new brake lining- it needs to be broken in.
-As the rough surface of a new fan clutch disc is engaged and disengaged a number of times, the surface will become smoother, providing more surface contact and the capability of handling higher torques.
-You can burnish the new disc by setting the truck idle to approximately 1,500 rpm, then manually engaging and disengaging the fan clutch between 15 to 20 times, allowing 10-15 seconds for each application of the disc.
+A new fan clutch friction disc lining is somewhat like a new brake lining.
+It needs to be broken in.
+As the rough surface of a new fan clutch disc is engaged and disengaged a number of times, the surface will become smoother.
+This provides more surface contact and the capability of handling higher torques.
+You can burnish the new disc by setting the truck idle to approximately 1,500 rpm.
+Then you can manually engage and disengage the fan clutch between 15 to 20 times.
+Allow 10-15 seconds for each application of the disc.

-To manually activate the clutch, you simply need to plumb a compressed air line directly to the fan hub, and use a toggle switch to apply and release the air so that the internal spring can be compressed to release the clutch, with air vented to reapply it.
+To manually activate the clutch, you simply need to plumb a compressed air line directly to the fan hub.
+Then use a toggle switch to apply and release the air.
+This allows the internal spring to compress and release the clutch, with air vented to reapply it.